paspring/paspring.github.io/_posts/2025-01-13-postgresql-python-connection.md

----
-layout: single
-title: Connecting to PostgreSQL Using Python: A Comprehensive Guide
-date:   2025-01-15 05:31:45 +0000
-author_profile: true
-toc: true
-toc_sticky: true
-header:
-  teaser: /assets/images/posts/python_postgresql.png
-excerpt: "Learn how to seamlessly connecto to PostgreSQL using Python and psycopg2 library.
-This guide covers the essentials for setting up a secure and efficient database connection"
----

 ### **🔗 Connecting to PostgreSQL Using Python: A Comprehensive Guide** 🐘⚙️

 If you're working with PostgreSQL databases in your projects, handling connections efficiently and securely is essential.
 Here’s a step-by-step breakdown of a Python class that **reads credentials from a JSON file** and **returns SQL query results as a pandas DataFrame**.